muggy8/improbable/have-and-havenot/ZdPimteZ.md

 It was only fair given how many times I've done the same.

-"Me and my best friends wanted to be truly unique in some way, remembered for something but we failed. two of them ended up ending their own lives and here I am, unable to do the same. that's why I'm here, to forget, to give up, to kill time, to...
-I don't know."
+"Me and my best friends wanted to be truly unique in some way, remembered for something but we failed.
+Two of my best friends ended up ending their own lives because of that and here I am, unable to do the same.
+That's why I'm here, to forget, to give up, to kill time, to...
+I don't know.
+But what I'm not here to do is to retread someone else's path"

 Phanna looked away.